puppetlabs/puppet-docs/source/guides/external_nodes.markdown

 nodes together.
 You must use one of the two types.

 For external nodes to function, you'll still need a default node defined in your main site manifest; in most cases where external nodes are in use, this default node won't declare any classes or resources.

+Although the certname is the only information that is passed directly to the ENC, you can also access fact values in your node classifier.
+In Puppet version 2.6.7 or later, you should query the [inventory service](./inventory_service.html).
+Prior to 2.6.7, you can read the $vardir/yaml/facts/{node certname}.yaml file, which is populated with fact values before the ENC is called.

 Limitations of External Nodes
 -----------------------------